bufalobk/lambda-2-ecs-example/README.md

     }
 ```

-The complete code snippets that may terminate ECS instance once the ECS task is completed could be found here: [ECSTaskWrapper.java](src/Lambda2ECSExample/ECSTaskWrapper.java)

 ### Build java application deployment package
 1. Use any method to create a runnable .jar file for the lambda function and its wrapper.
 	- [Packaging Programs in JAR Files](http://docs.oracle.com/javase/tutorial/deployment/jar/)